daniel-moderiano/odinbook-backend/README.md

-⚠️ NOTE: Odinbook is currently hosted on [render](https://odinbook-dzwi.onrender.com/) to avoid costs associated with AWS hosting.
-Deactivated AWS infrastructure remains in place.
+⚠️ NOTE: [Odinbook](https://odinbook-dzwi.onrender.com/) is now hosted on [render](https://render.com/) to avoid ongoing costs associated with the prior AWS hosting setup.

 # Odinbook backend
-This is the backend repository for [odinbook](https://odinbook.com/) - a social media website created as part of [The Odin Project](https://www.theodinproject.com/) NodeJS course.
+This is the backend repository for [odinbook](https://odinbook-dzwi.onrender.com/) - a social media website created as part of [The Odin Project](https://www.theodinproject.com/) NodeJS course.
 This repository contains all the server-side code for odinbook, with information on the features and technologies used.
 For a general overview of odinbook, or detailed information on the frontend, please visit the following links:

 Visit the [frontend repository »](https://github.com/daniel-moderiano/odinbook-frontend)